Explore Dr. Retzler’s HormoneSynergy® Longevity Medicine Resource Library

 • Lipoprotein(a)

-Each of these particles carries one molecule of ApoB.
-Because of this one-to-one relationship, measuring ApoB provides an estimate of the total number of circulating atherogenic particles.
+Each atherogenic particle carries one ApoB molecule.
+Because of that one-to-one relationship, ApoB provides a practical estimate of total atherogenic particle burden.

-Atherosclerosis develops when lipoprotein particles enter the arterial wall and contribute to plaque formation.
+Atherosclerosis begins when lipoprotein particles enter the artery wall and become retained there.
+Over time, this process can contribute to inflammation, plaque formation, arterial narrowing, and cardiovascular events.

 ApoB vs LDL Cholesterol